 Looking to Change the System Language in Windows 10?
-Or want to Change the system language to another language like Spanish, Chinese, German or Hindi on Windows 10?
+Or want to change the system language to another language like Spanish, Chinese, German or Hindi on Windows 10?
 Basically, while install and setup Windows 10, you’re asked to choose a system language.
 But yes you can change the system language later on your windows computer.
 For Windows 10, Microsoft offers a total of 106 language packs that are available for download and use by anyone with a valid license.
 Here’s how to download and install any language pack and how to Change the System Language from English to the language of your choice.

 Note: You are required to sign in to Windows 10 and use an administrative account to proceed.